 parts, separated down the middle by Lake Lothing and the harbour.
 South Lowestoft

-is where you'll find the sandy beaches, along with Pebble Cottage.
+is where you'll find the sandy beaches.

 That doesn't mean you shouldn't head over the Bascule bridge into North Lowestoft, though.

 North Lowestoft us where you'll find the town centre, historic high street and a few pubs too.

 With this in mind I'd like to suggest the top 5 things to see and do in North Lowestoft.

 1) Walk or cycle along the sea wall